Kalunge/educative-java/src/collections/notes.md

 below are the different methods to iterate a HashSet

 ### Using for loop
-a hashset can be easily iterated over using an enhanced for loop as shown below
+a Hashset can be easily iterated over using an enhanced for loop as shown below

 ### Using Iterator
+Hashset can also be iterated using an iterator as shown in the below example.

+## Using for each method